cytoscape/cytoscape/README.md

 # Adding a new Core App
 If you need to add an new core apps, you need to follow these steps:

-### Update directory structure
+## Update directory structure
-All of the Cytoscape core apps should respect the
+All of the Cytoscape core apps should respect the following conventions for consistency.

+1.

 ----
 ## Misc.
 Instruction for core developers